mjhea0/awesome-fastapi/README.md

 - [Serving Machine Learning Models with FastAPI in Python](https://medium.com/@8B_EC/tutorial-serving-machine-learning-models-with-fastapi-in-python-c1a27319c459) - Use FastAPI to quickly and easily deploy and serve machine learning models in Python as a RESTful API.
 - [Streaming video with FastAPI](https://stribny.name/blog/fastapi-video/) - Learn how to serve video streams.
 - [Using Hypothesis and Schemathesis to Test FastAPI](https://testdriven.io/blog/fastapi-hypothesis/) - Apply property-based testing to FastAPI.
+- [Build and Secure an API in Python with FastAPI](https://blog.yezz.me/blog/Build-and-Secure-an-API-in-Python-with-FastAPI) - Secure and maintain an API based on FastApi & SQLAlchemy.

 ### Talks